 But following a year of pandemic recovery that led to global inflation and increased cost of living around the world, the way customers express their loyalty is shifting.

 Amidst the uncertainty of the past year, loyalty has skyrocketed across the globe.
 As of 2022, 76% of consumers around the world consider themselves loyal to one or more brands — an increase of 9% from 67% in 2021.

 But the ways in which consumers are loyal, as well as the brands they offer their loyal to, has changed.

 Interestingly, Incentivized Loyalty — loyalty won through discounts, incentives, and rewards — has fallen in the past year.
 45% of consumers in 2021 stayed loyal to their favorite brands due to regular discounts, incentives, and rewards, compared to just 39% in 2022.
 This suggests that, as consumers become savvier about spending and more selective about irrelevant discounts, retailers have an opportunity to better foster loyalty by targeting consumers with the right discount and message at the right time.

-Inherited Loyalty — shoppers staying loyal to retailers because of their long-standing and trusted heritage — has also fallen, going from 27% in 2021 to 21% in 2022.
+Inherited Loyalty — loyalty that’s built through association with other brands — has also fallen, going from 27% in 2021 to 21% in 2022.

 Ethical Loyalty — when people are loyal to brands due to strong ethical reasons, i.e., the brand’s stance on issues like sustainability, diversity and equality — has also dropped.
 In an era of greenwashing, just 14% of consumers in 2022 are loyal to brands for strong ethical reasons, a notable drop compared to 19% in 2021.